Drivers Interface

 Parameters:

-params: { item: string; path: string }- Required parameters objectitem: string- Full path to the archive file to extractpath: string- Directory path where archive contents should be extracted to
+params: UnarchiveParams- Required parameters objectitem: string- Full path to the archive file to extractpath: string- Current directory path (the folder the operation was invoked from)destination?: string- Optional folder where the archive contents should be extracted.
+When omitted, contents are extracted intopath.
+Sent forward-compatibly so backends that don't support it can ignore the field.

 Returns: Promise<FileOperationResult> - Promise resolving to operation result:

-files: DirEntry[]- Updated file list with extracted filesstorages: Storage[]- Available storagesread_only: boolean- Whether the destination path is read-onlydirname: string- Extraction directory name
+files: DirEntry[]- Updated file list with extracted filesstorages: string[]- Available storagesread_only: boolean- Whether the destination path is read-onlydirname: string- Extraction directory name

 Usage Example: